mshiltonj/resource-routing/README.md

 A fourth parameter, an options object, may be included.
 Several option attributes are recognized:

+# except

+An array of standard route names.
+These standard routes will not be created.

+Example:

+    routing.resoures(app, controller_use, "users", { except: ["delete"] } };

+This will create six of the seven standard routes, but users will not be able to delete a resource.

+# only
+An array of standard route names.
+ONLY these standard routes will be created.

+Example:

+    routing.resoures(app, controller_use, "users", { only: ["index", "create"] } };

+This will suppress creation of the `new`, `create`, `update`, `edit`, and `delete` routes .
+In this case your resource will be only have read-only routes exposed.

+If `only` is included in the options, the `except` option is ignored.

 ### using:

 String value.
 Controller file.
 Overrides the automatic model-to-controller